by Victoria Matthews, (former) International

 name, you should request a registration form from

-the Registrar, fill it in and return it.
+the Registrar (it is available on this link from the RHS website), fill it in and return it.
 The Registrar

 will check your chosen name and let you know whether